West Las Vegas:

 Today’s Las Vegas

-The West Vegas community is still well intact, minus the demolishing a couple of old housing projects, even though many African-Americans in Las Vegas have outgrown the small neighborhood of West Side by establishing their home elsewhere.
+The West Vegas community is still well intact, minus the demolishing of a couple old housing projects, even though many African-Americans in Las Vegas have outgrown the small neighborhood of West Side by establishing their home elsewhere.

 While the neighborhood of the city’s Westside experienced slum clearance and urban renewal during the 1940s and 1950s, which demolished homes to make way for highway construction and housing projects, it is currently unknown if gentrification will impact the Westside.